 - Streamline communication among coaches, players, and parents

-- Organize other parent volunteers, including team dinners, End of Season Banquet, travel tournaments, game support, etc.
+- Organize other parent volunteers, including those for team dinners, Senior Day celebration, end-of-season banquet, game support, etc.

 - Plan and track team expenses

 - Other duties as requested by the team coach(es)

 You are the ‘General Manager’ of the parent volunteers, but all parents should share in the volunteer work, such as hosting team dinners, coordinating potlucks, collecting for coaches gifts, etc. The team parent will work closely with the coach(es) to coordinate all of these activities.
 Each coach is different, so the team parent should work with the coach to understand the coach’s preferences.

 Upper School teams have standardized on using TeamApp as the principal form of communication with the players, coaches, and parents.
 TeamApp is an application — accessible via mobile devices and the web — which allows management of the team schedule, news, roster, communication, and has a live scoring feature so parents not able to make the game can follow the action.
 The team parent should work with the past team parents or the Athletics office to get administrator rights, and be trained on using the application.
 The team parent will then populate the application with content, and help parents understand how to use its features.
 All emails sent to the team should be created and distributed through TeamApp.
 Team parents should add Director of Athletics Earl Koberlein, Assistant Athletic Director Buffie Ward Williams and Sports Information Director Pam McKenney to their distribution list on TeamApp.

 Some teams will create additional materials, such as a roster card (player, uniform number, position) as well as organizing materials to manage parent volunteer duties (using spreadsheets, Google docs, etc.) and attach to Team App.